-The Carbon Reduction Program (CRP) was established in 2021 with the Infrastructure Investment and Jobs Act.
+The Carbon Reduction Program (CRP) was established in 2021 with the Infrastructure Investment and Jobs Act (IIJA).
 Funding is allocated through both States to Metro COG to support projects that reduce transportation emissions.
+In general,

-Eligible projects may include projects that provide an alternative to single-occupancy vehicle reliance, or those with advanced transportation and congestion management technologies, improved efficiency of infrastructure, and deployment of alternative fuel vehicles.
-CRP funds can be flexed for transit projects with encouragement from FHWA to include the following strategies2:
+2 FHWA.
+(2022).
+Carbon Reduction Program (CRP) Implementation Guidance eligible projects may include projects that provide an alternative to single-occupancy vehicle reliance, or those with advanced transportation and congestion management technologies, improved efficiency of infrastructure, and deployment of alternative fuel vehicles.
+Eligible CRP projects include but may not be limited to2: